 Ready to Dive Into the Data?

-View public-facing aggregate data in our Data Browser.
-The includes information from surveys and physical measurements taken at the time of participant enrollment, as well as electronic health record (EHR) data.
+View aggregate data in our Data Browser.
+The data include information from surveys, physical measurements taken at the time of participant enrollment, and electronic health records.

-The Data Browser is open to all site visitors.
+The Data Browser is open to the public.
 No account or authorization is required.